nostr-core vs @getalby/sdk

 matchFilter,matchFilters

-Lightning Address Support
+Lightning Address & LNURL Protocol

 // One-liner: resolve address + pay the invoice